-- · Member agencies preferred suppliers as per the list of suppliers held by that agencies procurement unit. - · All emergency service providers both government and non-government agencies. - Through the agency liaison officers or via the usual member agency procedures. - Should support as described above, be withdrawn for whatever reason, the agencies should advise the LDC immediately.
+- · Member agencies preferred suppliers as per the list of suppliers held by that agency's procurement unit. - All emergency service providers both government and non-government agencies. - Through the agency liaison officers or via the usual member agency procedures. - Should support as described above, be withdrawn for whatever reason, the agencies should advise the LDC immediately.